farnaztavakool/customer_satisfaction_machine_learning/README.md

         2. Analysis of Variance (ANOVA): this is a supervised feature selection method which uses f-statistic of each features to determine which feature is important.
             We need to decide how many features to keep in order to get a good prediction.

+## KNN model:
+    The training for KNN model is really slow, have no idead why